fibur/QMessageServer/README.md

 - `-serverIp`, `-ip`: Set the server IP address (default: localhost).
 - `-sslCertificate`, `-sslcert`: Set the server's SSL certificate file path.
 - `-sslPrivateKey`, `-sslprvkey`: Set the server's SSL private key file path.

+#### Frontend
+Server loads HTML dynamically, from `{workinkg-directory}`/html folder.
+You have to provide frontend by your own, or use content from the `exampleHTML` folder, which provides full functionality, with simple UI.
+If you want to create it by your own, then below you can find basic informations about communication workflow.

+## User Management Workflow

+The `UserManager` class is responsible for managing the users of the chat application.
+This class takes care of creating, loading, saving, authorizing, and de-authorizing users.
+It also handles user authentication.

+### Initialization

+When a `UserManager` object is created, it connects to an SQLite database (`users.db`), and if the database doesn't exist, it creates one.
+It also creates a table named `users` if it doesn't already exist.

+### Loading Users

+The `loadUsers` method is responsible for loading the users from the database into memory.

+### Saving Users

+The `saveUser` method saves a new user to the database if it does not exist already.

+### User Authentication

+The `authenticateUser` method checks if a user with the given name and password exists in memory.

+### User Authorization

+`UserManager` also handles user authorization by generating a unique token for an authenticated user and setting the last active time.

+### User Deauthorization

+It also deauthorizes inactive users by setting their token to an empty string and their socket to null.

+### Generating Unique IDs

+Unique IDs are generated for new users with `generateUniqueID`.

+### Password Hashing

+Passwords are hashed using SHA-256 before being stored in the database.

+### User Lookup

+Users can be looked up by their token, name, or ID using the respective methods.

+### Active Users

+The class provides a method to get a list of currently active users.

 ## Communication with the WebSocket Server